 The game is simple: Gather your team and pick a random object in the room.
 Then, challenge everyone to pitch notable features of that random object to the group and why it’s indispensable.
 A stapler, for example, uses advanced technology to bring together project parameters.
 That’s over the top—but that’s the point.

 Descriptions can be as theatrical and dramatic as possible.
 Whenever someone can’t come up with a new attribute, they’re out.
 Continue with the same object or select something new, eliminating participants until only one person remains.
 Description Jamboree can feel silly at times, but it’s a fun way to ramp up your team’s creativity.

-For salespeople—especially those who aren’t sales types to begin with—cold calls might be the least appealing part of their jobs.
-However, cold calls are often important tools for retail businesses, and employees need to be confident and smooth when speaking with potential customers.
+For salespeople, cold calls might be the least appealing part of their jobs.
+However, cold calls are often important tools for businesses, and employees need to be confident and smooth when speaking with potential customers.
 This game is great for slow days when phones are quiet and your employees will have time to make calls.

 Employees will work in teams of two, sharing one phone.
 They take turns making a cold call on speakerphone, with the caller attempting to earn points while the other listens in, keeps score, and writes down additional feedback.
 Points are scored for achieving various goals, which could include:

 Gamifying cold calls in this way takes some of the apprehension out of the process for employees.
 Salespeople keep score for each other but also provide feedback and encouragement that benefits them in the long run.

 Create your own 5-by-5 bingo cards with 24 sales-related actions (the middle can remain a free space) and hand them out to your staff.
 They’ll mark off their cards as they complete the actions, which can include tasks such as selling an accessory, greeting 10 customers in an hour, getting a customer to provide an email address, and so on